MohamedEssam9009/Scholar_chat/README.md

 # Scholar Chat

-Welcome to the Flutter Chat App!
+Welcome to the Scholar Chat!
 This app allows users to register using their names and chat with other users in real-time.

 ## Features